pursuit-curriculum/unit-front-end-web-development/npm-packages/lesson-notes/readme.md

 };
 ```

-Import and use the new warning and error functions to make the user interaction clearer and more informative:
+Import and use the new warning and error functions to make the user interaction clearer and more informative (2 places, noted by the comment `Add chalk`):

 ```js
 // spellcheck.js